responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ### 4.1.1 Predictive performance of FLINT

 In the article, the authors aim to validate two key aspects related to the predictive performance of FLINT.
-Firstly, we investigate whether jointly training the predictor $\( f \)$ with the interpreter $\( g \)$ and backpropagating the loss term $\( L_{\text{int}} \)$ adversely affects performance.
+Firstly, they investigate whether jointly training the predictor $f$ with the interpreter $g$ and backpropagating the loss term $L_{\text{int}}$ adversely affects performance.
 Secondly, we seek to determine if the achieved performance is comparable to other similarly interpretable models designed from the outset for interpretability.

-To address the first goal, they compare the accuracy of the predictor trained with FLINT (denoted as FLINT-$\( f \)$) with that of the same predictor architecture trained solely with the $\( L_{\text{pred}} \)$ loss (denoted as BASE-$\( f \)$).
-For the second goal, they compare the accuracy of FLINT-$\( f \)$ with that of SENN and PrototypeDNN , both designed for interpretability from the outset and not relying on input attribution for interpretations.
+To address the first goal, they compare the accuracy of the predictor trained with FLINT (denoted as FLINT-$f$) with that of the same predictor architecture trained solely with the $L_{\text{pred}}$ loss (denoted as BASE-$f$).
+For the second goal, they compare the accuracy of FLINT-$f$ with that of SENN and PrototypeDNN , both designed for interpretability from the outset and not relying on input attribution for interpretations.

 The accuracies obtained from these comparisons are presented in the provided table below :

 ![Results for accuracy (in %) and fidelity to FLINT-f on different datasets](/images/Accuracy_results.png)

-Their findings indicate that training $\( f \)$ within FLINT does not lead to any significant loss in accuracy across any dataset.
+Their findings indicate that training $f$ within FLINT does not lead to any significant loss in accuracy across any dataset.
 Furthermore, FLINT demonstrates competitive performance with other interpretable models designed from the outset for interpretability.

 ### 4.1.2 Fidelity of Interpreter

 The paper assess the fidelity of the interpreter, which is defined as the proportion of samples where the predictions of a model and its interpreter agree, indicating the same class label .
 This metric is commonly used to evaluate how well an interpreter approximates a model.
-To ensure that the interpreter trained with FLINT (referred to as FLINT-g) achieves a satisfactory level of agreement with FLINT-f, we conduct a benchmark against a state-of-the-art black-box explainer, VIBI , and the traditional method LIME .
+To ensure that the interpreter trained with FLINT (referred to as FLINT-$g$) achieves a satisfactory level of agreement with FLINT-$f$, we conduct a benchmark against a state-of-the-art black-box explainer, VIBI , and the traditional method LIME .
 The results are presented in the above provided table .

-FLINT-g consistently demonstrates higher fidelity compared to the benchmarked methods.
-Despite the inherent difference in methodology, where FLINT-g accesses intermediate layers while the other systems are black-box explainers, the results clearly indicate that FLINT-g exhibits high fidelity to FLINT-f.
-These findings reinforce the effectiveness of FLINT-g in faithfully representing the predictions of FLINT-f.
+FLINT-$g$ consistently demonstrates higher fidelity compared to the benchmarked methods.
+Despite the inherent difference in methodology, where FLINT-$g$ accesses intermediate layers while the other systems are black-box explainers, the results clearly indicate that FLINT-$g$ exhibits high fidelity to FLINT-$f$.
+These findings reinforce the effectiveness of FLINT-$g$ in faithfully representing the predictions of FLINT-$f$.

 ### 4.1.3 Conciseness of interpretations